Science

 2 semesters, 1 credit

-Prerequisite: Algebra I and Physics
+Prerequisite: Math I and Physics

 This general chemistry class is a laboratory course intended for all students who have completed Physics.
 Addressing the properties and behavior of matter, this course employs a combination of discussion and laboratory formats.
 Students develop skills in applying scientific reasoning to laboratory-generated data and in problem-solving based on the use of mathematical applications.
-Mastery of the terminology and symbols of chemistry and the use and preparation of data tables and graphs are goals.
+Mastery of the terminology and symbols of chemistry and the use and preparation of data tables and graphs are the goals.
 Specific topic areas include atomic and molecular theory, phases of matter, atomic structure, periodic properties, energy of chemical reactions, chemical kinetics, equilibrium reactions, solubility and ionization, oxidation and reduction, and electrochemical cells.

 • Chemistry (Honors)